MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-chat-widget.md

 ## Configure a chat widget in Omnichannel admin center

-Perform the following steps to configure the chat widget in Omnichannel admin center.
+Perform the following steps to configure the chat widget in Omnichannel admin center:

 1. In the site map of Omnichannel admin center, select **Workstreams**.